 Some of the litters are serious and others are frivolous.
 They come from all over the world and are written “paper of every hue”.
-There are light and dark colours and “chatty” and “boring” notes.
-Every variety of letter one could hope to find is there, as is every kind of writer, style of writing, and skill level.
+There are light and dark colors and “chatty” and “boring” notes.
+Every variety of letters one could hope to find is there, as is every kind of writer, style of writing, and skill level.

 Stanzas Eleven and Twelve

 Thousands are still asleep,

 Dreaming of terrifying monsters

 Or of friendly tea beside the band in Cranston’s or Crawford’s:

 Without a quickening of the heart,

 For who can bear to feel himself forgotten?